CarsonDavis/CarsonDavis.github.io/index.md

 ## Favorite quote

 > "If you build a man a fire, he will be warm for a day...
-> If you set a man on fire, he will be warm for the rest of his life" --Terry Pratchet
+> If you set a man on fire, he will be warm for the rest of his life" --Terry Pratchett

 ## Countries visited

--   Austalia
+-   Australia
 -   The Kingdom Tonga
 -   Latvia
 -   Costa Rica
 -   Haiti
--   Caymen Islands
+-   Cayman Islands
 -   Jamaica
 -   Germany